Inference-Time Hyper-Scaling with KV Cache Compression: Results

 The design choices in \acronym were informed by results of small-scale experiments.
 We present ablations on eviction policy and data efficiency during retrofitting of the Llama 3.2 1B Instruct models.
-To evaluate the impact of {\it delayed} eviction, we trained additional models with {\it immediate} eviction, which aligns more closely with existing token eviction methods:

-Both policies were tested with different sliding window sizes.
+To evaluate the impact of {\it delayed} eviction, we trained additional models with {\it immediate} eviction, which aligns more closely with existing token eviction methods: \begin{itemize}[topsep=0px] \item {\bf Delayed eviction:} determines the eviction of $(\kk_t,\vv_t)$ at a future time step $t+w$ \item {\bf Immediate eviction:} $\alpha_{t+w}$ determines the eviction of past $(\kk_t,\vv_t)$ at time step $t+w$ \end{itemize} Both policies were tested with different sliding window sizes.
 Remarkably, \acronym retains reasoning capabilities with a window of only 16 tokens up to a compression ratio of $4\times$, as shown in \cref{fig:data-efficiency}.
-Larger sliding window sizes better preserve reasoning capabilities, which is expected in a zero-shot setting.
-However, switching to immediate eviction drastically deteriorates scores for every tested sliding window length.
+Larger sliding windows better preserve reasoning capabilities, which is expected in a zero-shot setting.
+In contrast, immediate eviction drastically deteriorates scores for every tested sliding window length.

 Regarding data efficiency, the right panel of \cref{fig:data-efficiency} shows how scores vary when retrofitting with different training token budgets.
 Crucially, \acronym achieves higher scores than DMC while using $8\times$ fewer training tokens.
 In practice, the reasoning models described in \cref{ssec:iths} were trained with $60\times$ less training data,\footnote{DMC was reported to require 44K training steps to reach CR8, with performance deteriorating when the amount of data is halved \citep{nawrot2024dynamic}.} achieving CR $4\times$ within 300 training steps and CR $8\times$ within 700 steps.